 - Do not start a vehicle in the area of the leak.

 Be aware that if the gas company shuts your gas off, you may be without gas until the leak is repaired, tested, and inspected by the city inspector.
-This could take days depending on the city and additional cost may for city inspection services.
+This could take days, a major inconvenience, especially during the winter.

 Always use caution with gas!
 Gas leaks can be dangerous, and they are common issues in many homes.
 Make sure you are prepared to protect your family and property.
 Again, always use a professional to repair the leaks.
-Plumbers are qualified and know how to repair gas leaks in your home.
+Most experienced plumbers are qualified and know how to repair gas leaks in your home.

 Who Repairs Gas Leaks

 Usually, plumbers and gas company professionals make repairs to gas lines.
-Gas companies are responsible for leaks on their side of the meter, and you are responsible for leaks on your side of the meter.
+Gas companies are responsible for leaks on their side of the meter, and homeowners are responsible for leaks typically from the meter to throughout the house.
 If you smell gas on your property, it is most likely a plumber that will need to repair it.

-Gas companies in our service area will not repair any gas line on your side of the gas meter.
-At that point, it becomes your line and your liability.
+Gas companies in North Dallas will not repair gas lines owned by the homeowner.
+At that point, it becomes your problem and your liability.

 This could include pressurizing the line with air, soaping down all exposed fittings, isolating lines, accessing lines in the wall, and excavating lines underground.